2026-04-01

 Each monitoring method watches a different layer of your site's availability.
 Combined, they provide complete coverage that catches issues regardless of where they originate.
 Miterl unifies all four check types in one interface, keeping operational overhead low even as you scale to more client sites.

 Start with the documentation to configure your first monitors.
-Try the Playground to see checks in action.
-For a side-by-side look at monitoring tools, visit the comparison page.
+Sign up for free to see checks in action.
+For a side-by-side look at monitoring tools, read our monitoring tool comparison.